mfount/chicken/specs/final/interfaces.md

-TODOS: what will the implementation and proof of heaps look like?
+TODO: what will the implementation and proof of heaps look like?

 __INTERFACES__